Toyota Production System: Continuously solving root problems drives organizational learning

-What this means is that it is a system for thorough waste elimination.
-Here, waste refers to anything which does not advance the process, everything that does not increase added value.
-Many people settle for eliminating the waste that everyone recognizes as waste.
-But much remains that simply has not yet been recognized as waste or that people are willing to tolerate.
+It is a system for thorough waste elimination, where waste refers to anything that does not advance the process or increase added value.
+While obvious forms of waste are commonly addressed, less recognizable forms often remain unexamined or unaddressed.

 People had resigned themselves to certain problems, had become hostage to routine and abandoned the practice of problem-solving.
 This going back to basics, exposing the real significance of problems and then making fundamental improvements, can be witnessed throughout the Toyota Production System.

 The principles of the Toyota Production System have been compared to production methods in the industrialization of construction.

 Sharing

 Toyota originally began sharing TPS with its parts suppliers in the 1990s.
 Because of interest in the program from other organizations, Toyota began offering instruction in the methodology to others.
 Toyota has even "donated" its system to charities, providing its engineering staff and techniques to non-profits in an effort to increase their efficiency and thus ability to serve people.
 For example, Toyota assisted the Food Bank For New York City to significantly decrease waiting times at soup kitchens, packing times at a food distribution center, and waiting times in a food pantry.
 Toyota announced on June 29, 2011 the launch of a national program to donate its Toyota Production System expertise towards nonprofit organizations with goal of improving their operations, extending their reach, and increasing their impact.
 By September, less than three months later, SBP, a disaster relief organization based out of New Orleans, reported that their home rebuilds had been reduced from 12 to 18 weeks, to 6 weeks.
 Additionally, employing Toyota methods (like kaizen) had reduced construction errors by 50 percent.
 The company included SBP among its first 20 community organizations, along with AmeriCorps.